 8. Roadside assistance coverage – Have you ever had to pay a tow bill on an RV?
 The policy terms and coverage varies greatly from one company to the next with roadside assistance coverage.
 This is even true with some of the better RV Insurance companies.
 My advice is to read through what is covered if you select roadside assistance, and then compare that to the price.
 You can decide for yourself whether or not it’s worth it.
 But more often than not, it’s usually a good idea to have it because the price is usually very low.

 I’m sure that of all the eight points mentioned above, not all of them apply to you.
 However, it will give you a very good idea of what to look for in an RV Insurance policy.

 Note: I’m sure that you have noticed that I have used the terms RV and motor home interchangeably.
 That’s because the companies I carry insure a broad range of different types of Motor Homes that can be insured.
 This includes:

 However, there are some types of Motor Homes that I cannot insure.
 These include:

 Summary: If you compare the above checklist to your current RV policy, you might be very surprised at what level your policy offers.
 If that’s the case, then it’s time for you to shop around!
 While it also may surprise you is that you can get a better policy was much better coverage for about the same amount premium if not less.
 This is especially true for those of you who have attached you’re a RV onto an auto insurance policy (because you’ve probably done very little shopping around by setting up that way, and shopping around is the T in finding the best rate).

-Click here to get an RV/ Motor Home insurance quote
+Get an RV/ Motor Home insurance quote with Lyles Insurance

 Dan Lyles is an Independent Insurance Agent serving Ohio, Indiana, Michigan, Pennsylvania, Virginia and West Virginia..